4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 Walking through the complex today while admiring the many visitors dressed in traditional clothing, one wouldn’t guess the place’s violent history.

 We loved visiting the palace’s Secret Garden; sitting by the pond can easily transport you to a world without worries.
 The majestic mountain in the background adds to the serene atmosphere.
-Furthermore, if you are lucky to visit during the cherry blossom season, you will have the chance of taking great Instragrammable pictures.
+Furthermore, if you are lucky enough to visit during the cherry blossom season, you can take great Instragrammable pictures.

 If you enjoy military history, there is a changing of the guard ceremony; it happens several times a day, at pre-determined hours – you should time your visit accordingly.